 Treks and Primary Sources

-Should historical treks online which occur in REAL-TIME (even when simulating the past) be considered primary sources?
+Should recreation of historical treks online be considered of equal value to primary sources?